Introducing Large Language Models into the Design Flow of Time-Sensitive Networking

 \subsection{Input Parsing}

 Users may provide either (a) a natural-language description of the topology and flows or (b) structured files containing flow and topology parameters.
 While natural language is feasible for small scenarios, structured input is more practical for large-scale networks with hundreds of flows.
 The LLM extracts information from these files and converts it into a machine-readable format.
 As noted in~\cite{llm_workflow_network}, describing flow properties purely in natural language can lead to information loss.
-We therefore advocate a unified structure for describing flows, which the LLM processes using encoders for further orchestration.
+We therefore use a unified structure for describing flows, which the LLM processes for further steps.